Special Educational Needs (SEND)

 He holds a drop in session for parents/carers on Thursday after school.
 Please contact him through the school office if you need to make an appointment to see him.

-For a copy of our SEN policy please click on the link below and you will also find a link to our IEP document.
-This is an Individual Education Plan that identifies the needs and provision of all our pupils who are on the SEN Register, the IEP is shared with both pupils and parents on a termly basis.
+For a copy of our SEN policy please click on the link below and you will also find a link to our Pupil Profile document.
+This is an Individual Education Plan that identifies the needs and provision of all our pupils who are on the SEN Register, the Pupil Profile is shared with both pupils and parents on a termly basis.

 Interventions @ BGP